Tetrakern/fictioneer/DOCUMENTATION.md

 ### Font Awesome Shortcode

 Renders a *free* [Font Awesome](https://fontawesome.com/) icon, which you could technically do manually in the code editor as well.
 Somewhat more convenient, I guess?
 Just omit the shortcode block and write it directly into the text.
+This shortcode will also work if the user role lacks the shortcode capability.

 * **class:** Font Awesome CSS classes, separated by whitespace.
 You can custom ones, too.